apache/cordova-docs/www/_posts/2020-03-18-wkwebviewonly.md

 ```

 ## Still getting the warning?

-If you are still getting the warning, most likely a plugin that you are using still references UIWebView.
-You will need to identify which plugin and contact the plugin developers on their support channel (plugin's repo) and request them to fix it.
-They can either remove the references or make use of this flag to wrap the references.
+If you are still getting the warning, it is most likely one or more plugins in your project are still references `UIWebView`.
+You will need to identify which plugins and contact those plugin's developers through their support channel (plugin's repo).
+They will need to fix their plugins by either remove the references or wrap them with the new flag.

 ## Using other WKWebView plugin

 There are alternatives to the official WKWebView plugin from the examples above.
-Make sure they are updated and you use the latest version.
-If you have any issue or usage questions with these plugins.
-Read their docs and request help from their support channels.
+Make sure they have been updated and use the latest version.
+If you have any issues or usage questions with their plugins, please read their docs and request help through their support channels.

+## Future Roadmap

+The next major release of `cordova-ios` will remove all references of `UIWebView` from code.
+The flag will also be removed in the next major release as `WKWebView` will be Cordova's default webview.
+There is currently *no ETA* for the next major release.